shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-15-most-useful-kubectl-plugins.md

   dnsPolicy: ClusterFirst
 ```

-the output is too verbose that you would want to be able to troubleshoot.
+the output is too verbose for troubleshooting.
 This is where `neat` plugin comes to our rescue.

 Let's get the pod details, this time add `| kubectl neat` at the end of the command :